Scurlogue Champ: Early life

 Scurlogue Champ was a black dog whelped in July 1982 by Sand Man, out of Old Rip.
 He was bred by Francis Kent from Levittstown, County Wexford and was one of a litter of six dogs and two bitches.
-He moved to John Byrne, Scurlogue, Duncormick, Co.
-Wexford on a farm where he received his name before being sold to Jim Sutton, New Ross, Co.
-Wexford, who reared him on his farm.
+He moved to John Byrne, Scurlogue, Duncormick, County Wexford on a farm where he received his name before being sold to Jim Sutton, New Ross, County Wexford, who reared him on his farm.

 After winning his only two races in Ireland, the first over 525yds in Waterford and the second shortly after over 600yds in Enniscorthy when trained by Patrick Sutton, he was put up for sale at the May 1984 Shelbourne Park sales where he won his 600yds trial.
 Owner/trainer Ken Peckham took him to England, after agreeing a price for £1,700, with Irish trainer Brendan Matthews who had bought him before entering the sales ring for 1500 guineas.